THE RUDIMENTS AND STYLES OF REFERENCING

 contributing significantly to knowledge through research

-ButyGlobal is an academic research and project management firm that is duly registered under the CAC.
-The firm is under the leadership of Mr Adetayo O. ADENIRAN.
-Contact us on: Phone/Whatsap +2347036196773 Gmail: firstname.lastname@example.org
+BUTYGlobal is an academic research and project management firm that is duly registered under the Corporate Affairs Commission (CAC).
+It is founded by Mr Adeniran, A. O. Contact us on: Phone/Whatsap +2347036196773 Gmail: firstname.lastname@example.org